ChinhMaiGit/ChinhMaiGit/README.md

 * [Portfolio Optimization and Analysis in Python](https://chinhmaigit.github.io/Project-Python-2/)
 * [Olist public data importing](https://chinhmaigit.github.io/Project-SQL-1/)
 * [Olist public data exploratory analysis](https://chinhmaigit.github.io/Project-SQL-2/)

+and find more on my project page: [Data Analytics Portfolio](https://chinhmaigit.github.io/data-analytics-portfolio/)

 ### Now you know about me, I would like to know more about you!
 Let's connect